Andermatt Music Winter Festival 2020

 All Winter Festival 2020 tickets include drinks and light refreshments served during the interval.

 For those who wish to dine at the Radisson Blu Hotel Reussen, Andermatt, either before or after the concert, please contact the hotel directly using the following details:

 Phone: +41 (0)41 888 11 55

-Special accommodation rates may be available to Winter Festival 2020 ticketholders at both The Chedi Andermatt and the Radisson Blu Hotel Reussen, Andermatt, subject to availability.
+Special accommodation rates may be available to Winter Festival 2020 ticketholders at both The Chedi Andermatt and the Radisson Blu Hotel Reussen, Andermatt, and for Andermatt Swiss Alps Rental Apartments, subject to availability.
 Please contact the hotels for details:

 Ludwig van Beethoven – Sonatas

 Thursday 16th January 2020

 Ludwig van Beethoven – Music for a Courtly Ballet, WoO 1